14.03.2025 - 26.04.2025

 Thema: Vielleicht kann man sagen, dass sich Authentizität und Exzess in Beavers neue Bildern für diese Ausstellung neu ordnen.
 Feststellen lässt sich eine Zunahme an kompositorischen Exzessen mit diversen Bildebenen, die sich miteinander verzahnen.
 Das, was sich dort verbindet, hat sich allerdings abgelöst vom fotografischen Quellmaterial.
 Vielmehr plündert die Künstlerin inzwischen den Motivschatz, der sich in ihrer mehrjährigen Maltätigkeit angesammelt hat.
 Couches, Sneakers, Lippen, aber auch Nägel oder ein Albumcover der neuseeländischen Band Broods werden wechselseitig miteinander gekreuzt oder ineinander verschachtelt, wodurch sie als persönliche Chiffren funktionieren.
 Diese Chiffren stellen einzelne Bilder mit anderen Arbeiten der Ausstellung ebenso in Korrespondenz wie mit älteren Bildern von Beavers, in denen sie anders phrasiert und kontextualisiert wiederkehren.
 In gewisser Weise funktioniert jede dieser Chiffren wie das ‚Ich’ in Autofiction: Es dreht, wendet, wandelt und bricht sich, bleibt aber dennoch eine mysteriös wandelbare Entität.
 Moritz Scheper

-Ort: GNYP Gallery bis: 2022-01-08
+Ort: GNYP bis: 2022-01-08

 Künstler: Christopher Hartmann